 State and local governments must develop and adopt hazard mitigation plans in order to be eligible for certain types of funding.
 To remain eligible, communities need to update and resubmit their plans every 5 years for FEMA approval.
 Hazard mitigation plans are created to increase education and awareness, identify strategies for risk reduction, and identify other ways to develop long-term strategies to reduce risk and protect people and property.
-Five of the six counties in Arkansas in the L'Anguille Watershed have Hazard Mitigation Plans that are in progress.
-Lee County does not have a Hazard Mitigation Plan.
+Eleven of the 12 counties in Arkansas in the ache Watershed have Hazard Mitigation Plans that are in progress.
+Only Clay County has an existing approved Hazard Mitigation Plan (expiring in August 2017).
 The plans effectively allow for FEMA to assess hazards identified through local, state, and federal partnerships and mitigation action items that communities have identified.